Roystal/LGPhysio/README.md

 - View patients at a glance
 - View patients details such as injury, progress and exercises
 - Add, edit and comment on patients exercises

+# Pages
+### Login Page
+Log into your patient or physiotherapists account
+### Home Page
+For Patients, view your exercises
+For Physiotherapists, view your patients
+### Information page
+For Patients, view and complete your exercises
+For Physiotherapists, view a patients information and add/ edit exercises